 Having worked in Europe and with European companies and family-owned businesses, Roger appreciates the Porsche family history and the challenge of continuing the core brand values into the future, a challenge perhaps shared by PCA as Porsche continues to develop into new directions.

 Roger is retired from a career of executive leadership and management in the aerospace and defence industry. but finds lots to do and contribute in his many hobbies and interests in the worlds of equestrian, non-profit Board Director, marine and automotive environments, as well as family spread now across Ontario, UK and Germany.

 Dave Walker, Director

-Like many people I thought a Porsche was out of reach for me.
-I even thought (oh what heresy) that maybe they were overpriced.
-However in the early 2000s I got a chance to drive a few and discovered that both of my thoughts were misconceptions.
+Like many people, David thought a Porsche was out of reach for him.
+David even thought (oh what heresy) that maybe they were overpriced.
+However, in the early 2000s, he got a chance to drive a few and discovered that both of his thoughts were misconceptions.

-I am a Director of our Lake Association so am aware of the dynamics of volunteer organizations.
-I spent 31 years with the Federal Government retiring in 2010 after serving as an Hearing Manager.
-That position brought me into contact with the public and certainly helped one be diplomatic.
+David is a Director of the Lake Association, so he is aware of the dynamics of volunteer organizations.
+He spent 31 years with the Federal Government , retired in 2010 after serving as an Hearing Manager.
+That position brought David into contact with the public and certainly helped one to be diplomatic.